-<#>for the period commencing 01 October 2020 onwards, the applicable Specific Capacity Discounts for a given gas year will be subject to an annual consultation described below.
-Once finalised, they will be published in the Transportation Statement.¶ and Specific Capacity Discounts).
+It is proposed that the following step is only applicable for Capacity Reference Prices from October 2021 (on an enduring basis) concurrent with when the FCC determination approach is updated to be based on a more informed forecast.
+Once the Reserve Prices have been calculated taking into account all the required Multipliers, Specific Capacity Discounts and Interruptible / Offpeak adjustment there will be an under recovery driven by the levels of discounts or adjustments (e.g. Interruptible / Off Peak adjustment and Specific Capacity Discounts).
 This anticipated under recovery will result in the need for an adjustment to be applied to the CWD calculation in order to recalculate Reference Prices, and therefore Reserve Prices, such that the under recovery is estimated to be zero or close to zero.
 This will minimise the size of the Transmission Services Entry and Exit Revenue Recovery charges.
 This will be applied to the Entry and Exit Capacity calculations to recalculate the Entry and Exit Capacity Reference Prices and Reserve Prices for all Entry and Exit points.